-If $\omega_0$ is the frequency "emitted" at R and $\omega_f$ is the frequency observed at infinity, then
+If ω_0 is the frequency 'emitted' at R and ω_f is the frequency observed at infinity, then

-$$\omega_f^2 = (1 - 2\mathcal{C})\,\omega_0^2. \tag{12}$$
+$$\omega{\rm f}^2 = (1 - 2\mathcal{C})\,\omega_0^2.\tag{12}$$

 Keeping in mind that the mode frequencies we use include the gravitational redshift, we may simply take $\delta = 1 - 2C$ to remove it.
 This then reduces the result to a one-parameter expression for the effective Love number.
 As we will now demonstrate, this expression performs surprisingly well.

-As a suitable comparison (in fact, the only comparable results in the literature), we consider the results for the dynamical tide from Hinderer et al (2016) and Steinhoff et al (2016), which are similar in spirit as they introduce the notion of an effective tidal deformability.
-However, the main focus of Hinderer et al (2016) and Steinhoff et al (2016) was to extend the effective-one-body framework to account for the dynamical tide.
-In addition to this, Steinhoff et al (2016) provides an approximate analytical formula from matched asymptotics.
-This result has been tested against numerical relativity simulations, see for example Foucart et al (2019).
-As it appears to perform well in such comparisons (Dietrich and Hinderer 2017), it provides a natural benchmark against which to test our simple closed-form expression.
+As a suitable comparison (in fact, the only comparable results in the literature), we consider the results for the dynamical tide from Hinderer et al. (2016) and Steinhoff et al. (2016), which are similar in spirit as they introduce the notion of an effective tidal deformability.
+However, the main focus of Hinderer et al. (2016) and Steinhoff et al. (2016) was to extend the effective-one-body framework to account for the dynamical tide.
+In addition to this, Steinhoff et al. (2016) provide an approximate analytical formula from matched asymptotics.
+This result has been tested against numerical relativity simulations (see e.g. Foucart et al. 2019).
+As it appears to perform well in such comparisons (Dietrich & Hinderer 2017), it provides a natural benchmark against which to test our simple closed-form expression.

-Focussing on the example illustrated by Steinhoff et al (2016), i.e., an equal mass neutron star binary with $M{\star} =$ $1.350 M{\odot}$ and R = 13.5 km, leading to $\mathcal{C} = 0.148$ and $\Lambda_2 =$ 1111, it is easy to demonstrate that we obtain an accurate representation of the dynamical tide throughout the relevant frequency range (up to close to merger where our simple prescription obviously breaks as the expression for $k_l^{\text{eff}}$ diverges) by tuning the parameter $\epsilon$ .
-The effective Love number obtained from (10) is compared to the results from Steinhoff et al (2016) in figure 1, for both l = 2 and l = 3.
-As our formula still leaves $\epsilon$ as a free parameter, we show results for the range $\epsilon = 0.85 - 0.9$ and, as is clear from the result in the figure, the corresponding curves for $\epsilon = 0.875$ provide an excellent match to the results from Steinhoff et al (2016).
-It is also worth noting that $\epsilon \approx 0.935$ removes the second term in (10), leaving an expression of the form expected from incompressible models.
-We note from the figure that this would tend to underestimate the value for $k_l^{\text{eff}}$ (the corresponding result would lie beneath the grey regions shown in the figure), which indicates the level at which the parameter $\epsilon$ impacts on the result.
-The essence of the comparison is that our formula (10)performs (perhaps surprisingly) well.
-It may be phenomenological in origin, but there can be little doubt that our simple expression provides an effective representation of the required behaviour, and hence reflects the underlying physics.
+Focusing on the example illustrated by Steinhoff et al. (2016), i.e. an equal-mass neutron star binary with $M{\star} = 1.350 \text{ M}{\odot}$ and R = 13.5 km, leading to C = 0.148 and $\Lambda_2 = 1111$, it is easy to demonstrate that we obtain an accurate representation of the dynamical tide throughout the relevant frequency range (up to close to merger where our simple prescription obviously breaks as the expression for k_l^{eff} diverges4) by tuning the parameter ε .
+The effective Love number obtained from (10) is compared to the results from Steinhoff et al. (2016) in Fig. 1, for both l = 2 and 3.
+As our formula still leaves ε as a free parameter, we show results for the range $\epsilon = 0.85-0.9$ and, as is clear from the result in the figure, the